What Is Architrave? | How Is It Used? | What Is It Made From?

 The History Of Architrave

-As said above, the terminology of the word architrave derived from the Greeks with the main emphasis surrounding plaster mouldings.
+As mentioned above, the terminology of the word architrave derived from Ancient Greece, who were referring to plaster mouldings.

-As the years have passed, each time period have gained their own stamp/design.
+As the years have passed, each era has gained their own stamp/design.

 What Is The Purpose Of Architrave?